 f2 0 128 -51 12 2 264 60 1 1.066 1.125 1.2 1.25 1.333 1.42 1.5 1.6 1.666 1.777 1.875

-Numbers in red denote frequency ratios.
-Thus, for instance, the size of the fifth (C - G) is 1.333 = 4/3 which makes it “perfect”.
-Listen to both interpretations in just intonation and equal-tempered tunings:
+Numbers in red indicate frequency ratios.
+For example, the size of the fifth (C - G) is 1.333 = 4/3, which makes it "perfect".
+Listen to both interpretations in just intonation and equal temperament:

 Discussion

-This detailed interpretation of a musical phrase in Carnatic music is just an early show of Bol Processor + Csound features.
-In 2013, Srikumar Karaikudi Subramanian submitted his thesis Modeling Gamakās of Carnatic Music as a Synthesizer for Sparse Prescriptive Notation to the National University of Singapore.
-He then developed the Pāṭāntarā system of high quality Carnatic music notation.
+This detailed interpretation of a musical phrase in Carnatic music was just an early demonstration of Bol Processor + Csound features.
+In 2013, Srikumar Karaikudi Subramanian submitted his PhD thesis to the National University of Singapore entitled Modeling Gamakās of Carnatic Music as a Synthesizer for Sparse Prescriptive Notation.
+He went on to develop the Pāṭāntarā system of high-quality Carnatic music notation.

-Apart from using a sample of real Sarasvati vīna sound to create the musical piece, is it worth opting for the Csound environment in replacement of MIDI on the Bol Processor?
-After all, any MIDI sampler could handle the waveform and render the same sound as Csound…
+Apart from using a sample of the real Sarasvati vīna sound to create the musical piece, is it worth using the Csound environment instead of MIDI on the Bol Processor?
+After all, any MIDI sampler could handle the waveform and produce the same sound as Csound…

-We do not have a MIDI sampler to reproduce the sound of a Sarasvati vīna, but “-gr.vina3″ can be instructed to produce a MIDI file and play it on a MIDI device.
+We do not have a MIDI sampler to reproduce the sound of a Sarasvati vīna, but "-gr.vina3" can be played on a MIDI device, either in real time or via a MIDI file.
 The following is a rendering on PianoTeq:

-Listening to this version makes it clear that pitchbend instructions have been partly interpreted whereas the “slide” parameter specific to the “vina” Csound instrument was ignored.
-This confirms that Csound brings the possibility of enhancing the description of any piece of music with performance parameters that do not belong to standard MIDI categories: pitchbend, modulation, pressure etc.
+Listening to this version, it is clear that the pitchbend instructions have been partially interpreted, while the "slide" parameter specific to the "vina" Csound instrument has been ignored.
+This confirms that Csound offers the possibility of enriching the description of any piece of music with performance parameters that do not belong to the standard MIDI categories: pitchbend, modulation, pressure, etc.

-We documented all features of the Csound implementation on pages Csound checkup and Csound objects, showing examples that can be checked with BP3.
-More details on the handling of continuous parameters will be found on page Continuous parameters in Csound scores.
+We have documented all the features of the Csound implementation on the Csound checkup and Csound objects page, showing examples that can be checked with BP3.
+More details on the handling of continuous parameters can be found on the page Continuous parameters in Csound scores.

 A call for participation

-We invite musicians conversant with Csound to design examples of the full usage of Csound on Bol Processor.
-This will increase our confidence that none of the implemented Csound features is incomplete or faulty.
+We invite musicians who are familiar with Csound to create examples of the full use of Csound on Bol Processor.
+This will increase our confidence that none of the implemented Csound features are incomplete or erroneous.

-➡ Development of Csound beyond our initial work on the topic (in 1995) is expected to trigger new ideas for a more advanced integration in future versions of BP3.
+➡ The development of Csound beyond our initial work on the subject (in 1995) is expected to stimulate new ideas for more advanced integration in future versions of BP3.